Herat (1793–1863): Reign of Mohammad Yusuf Sadozai, 'Isa Khan Bardurrani, and the Iranian invasion (1855–1857)

-Reign of Mohammad Yusuf Sadozai (September 1855–April 1856)
+Reign of Mohammad Yusuf Sadozai (September 1855 – April 1856)

 The Iranians quickly intervened and launched an invasion of Herat.
 In February 1856, Iranian forces under Sam Khan Ilkhani entered Herat.
 In March 1856 Iran captured Ghourian.
 In desperation, Mohammad Yusuf hoisted the British flag and declared himself a subject of Britain.
 April 28, 1856, Mohammad Yusuf's vizier, 'Isa Khan Bardurrani, gave him to the Iranian camp.
 On September 30, 1856, he was put in prison reserved for the worst crimes.

-Reign of 'Isa Khan Bardurrani and Siege of Herat (April 1856–October 1856)
+Reign of 'Isa Khan Bardurrani and Siege of Herat (April 1856 – October 1856)

 With the death of Mohammad Yusuf Sadozai on April 28, Herat broke into chaos.
 Four contenders emerged.
 'Isa Khan managed to overthrow Mohammad Yusuf but his rule was challenged inside the city.
 Ghulam Khan Qufaza'i revolted and "beat the drum of kingship in the vicinity of the grey tower of Herat in his own name."
 A son of Sa'id Mohammad Khan established his control around Qutub-i Chaq.
 'Abbas Khan Rayhan established a republican emirate around the neighborhood of Khwaja 'Abdullah Misri.
 (Both Khwaja 'Abdullah Misri and Qutub-i Chaq are historic neighborhoods of Herat.)
 However, 'Isa Khan eventually managed to defeat these rivals for power.

 'Isa Khan renewed the ceremony hoisting the British flag.
-'Isa Khan was determined to resist and reportedly wouldn't give up the fight until the last dog in the town was eaten.
+'Isa Khan was determined to resist and reportedly would not give up the fight until the last dog in the town was eaten.

 To prepare against the Iranian siege, 'Isa Khan directed the construction of tunnels and earthworks.
 Iranian gunners showered the city daily with cannonballs.
-Hasan 'Ali Khan took some of the Herati earthworks but wasn't able to take the city.
+Hasan 'Ali Khan took some of the Herati earthworks but was not able to take the city.
 'Abbas Khan made a few initial attacks on the Iranian camp but eventually switched sides and joined Husam al-Saltanah.
 In September 1856 Iranian troops captured Farah.

 In the same month, a conspiracy was formed where the Shi'a population of the city would open the gates to the Iranians.
 The Iranians attempted to breach the city, but it failed with 250 Iranians killed, and many Shi'a were massacred.

 On October 25, 1856, Herat fell to the Iranian forces.
 The Mohammadzais took advantage of this to capture Farah on 30 October 1856.
 'Isa Khan surrendered on the condition that his family and property would be spared.
 However, the Iranians did not keep their promise and as a direct order from the Shah he was executed.

-Iranian rule over Herat (October 1856–August 1857)
+Iranian rule over Herat (October 1856 – August 1857)

 Iranian sources portray Qajar rule over Herat in a rosy picture.